 The business quickly grew.
 As a consequence, at the very outset of the venture, Mercado Libre bought three of its direct competitors – Ibazar, Lokau and Arremate – the last one was 100% acquired in 2007.
 “These companies were direct competitors.
 It helped to increase user and client base”, says Tolda.
 Nowadays, Mercado Libre is not known for big mergers and acquisitions, and it is growing – and very much so – organically.

-Live Company IntelligenceMercadoLibre — the full investor dossierInside: live share price, peer benchmarks and the latest Rio Times coverage on the company.
+Live Company IntelligenceMercadoLibre Inc. — the full investor dossierInside: live share price, market cap, three-year financials, valuation, ESG and peer benchmarks — plus the latest Rio Times coverage.

 MercadoLibre